 In 2019, Gallup announced that employee engagement had ticked up 34% in the U.S., a hopeful sign that many business leaders are becoming more aware of the importance of engagement and making it a priority.
-While many accounting firms are notoriously slower to change, the hard numbers and multitude studies are a great way to share with your partners the importance of employee engagement.
+While many accounting firms are notoriously slow to change, the hard numbers and multitude of studies are a great way to share with your partners the importance of employee engagement.
 This issue of the AAM Minute is full of other great information on the factors that impact employee engagement and some ways that you can lead the charge at your firm.

 Do you have new and interesting ways that you’re driving employee engagement that affects the bottom line at your firm?
 Do you have any data that proves the benefit to your partners?
 Have you seen a noticeable impact on your bottom line?
 Share it on the AAM Minute Discussion boards, we would love to hear your suggestions and success stories.